Autism Spectrum Disorders Certificate Program - Pennsylvania

 Drexel University’s online Certificate in Autism Spectrum Disorders degree program is an online certificate program designed for those who seek expertise in this critical-need area.
 Students who complete the program are equipped with an Autism Specialist Certificate and the fundamental skills, knowledge, teaching methods, interventions, and supports needed to work with students with autism and Asperger’s Syndrome.

 This online certificate program is offered as a concentration within the MS in Special Education or as a standalone program.
 Teacher certification is not a requirement for admission to the certificate or master’s degree program.

-*Students who have an active PA Instructional I or Instructional II teaching certificate are eligible to apply for the PA Autism Spectrum Disorders endorsement upon completion of the program.
+*Students who have an active PA Instructional I or Instructional II teaching certificate are eligible to apply for the Autism Spectrum Disorders endorsement through the Pennsylvania Department of Education upon completion of the program.

 Course descriptions may be found in the Drexel University Course Catalog.